mirumee/ariadne-codegen/README.md

 Example with simple schema and few queries and mutations is available [here](https://github.com/mirumee/ariadne-codegen/blob/main/EXAMPLE.md).

-## Generating graphql schema's python representation
+## Generating a copy of GraphSQL schema

 Instead of generating a client, you can generate a file with a copy of a GraphQL schema.
 To do this call `ariadne-codegen` with `graphqlschema` argument: